-Elisabeth Åsbrink made her debut as a playwright 2012 with the play Tracks on Folkteatern in Gothenburg, and has since written several plays.
+Elisabeth Åsbrink made her debut as a playwright 2012 with the play Tracks, and has since written several plays.

 Between 1998 – 2015 she worked in the Swedish Public Service television with news shows, cultural programs and investigative journalism.